Home

 I’d loved and yearned with hearts desire,

-so much not done, where had time done?
+so much not done, where had time gone?

 I slept and dreamed how different